pjohnso8/cmsc414vm-startup-scripts/README.md

 3. **Windows File Extensions:**
    - On Windows, make sure the SSH config file is not saved as a `.txt` file (e.g., `config.txt`).
 It should be named simply `config`.
 4. **VM File Path:**
    - Ensure the script points to the correct file path for your VM image (`cmsc414.qcow2`).
-Modify it if necessary.
+Modify it if necessary at `file=cmsc414.qcow2`.
 5. **VS Code Extension**
    - Ensure the Remote - SSH extension from Microsoft is installed on the host machine.